Intuitive Eating

 • Honour Your Hunger and Feel Your Fullness: Reconnecting with your body’s internal hunger and fullness cues.

-• Make Peace with Food: Making all foods equal and giving yourself unconditional permission to eat the foods you want to.
+• Make Peace with Food: Making all foods morally equal and giving yourself unconditional permission to eat the foods you want to.

 • Challenge the Food Police: Retraining your beliefs and thoughts around food.
 Teaching your inner voice to be factual, objective, and compassionate about food rather than critical and fearful.